lmzdev/rocketchat-openweather/README.md

 ## Usage
 * If anyone sends `!weather <city>` the rocket.cat should respond with the current weather conditions in that particular city (if it exists to OWMs databases).
 * Feel free to modify the Code to your needs.
-You may find it useful to tweak things like the default city, the presentation or the weather data used.
+You may find it useful to tweak things like the default city, locale settings, the presentation or the weather data used.

 Refer to https://openweathermap.org/current for further information on how to use the API.
 Have Fun!